practical-bootcamp/week4-assignment1-template/README.md

 _Python Bootcamp for Data week 4 assignment_

-This week, you learned the basics of Python testing.
-From a brief overview of the standard library to using a more modern approach with Pytest, one of the most popular testing libraries in Python.
-You'll use that knowledge to complete the assignment in this repository, where you'll write tests, fix broken tests, and debug issues in real-world code.
+ This week you learned how to work with data using Pandas and NumPy.
+From loading and reading datasets from different sources to plotting graphs and exploring common problems in data.
+You'll use that knowledge to complete the assignment in this repository using a Jupyter Notebook.
+The questions are in markdown cells while your work has to go in the code cells.
+Some variables are pre-defined for you, make sure you don't remove or change them because the automated tests rely on them.

 > 💡 This template repository is made for GitHub Classroom delivery, but can be used independently if you want to learn on your own.